-A breeding value is publishable if a group of traits meet the requirements seen in Table 3.
+A breeding value is publishable if certain requirements are met.
+Table 3 shows a summary of the individual publication requirements per trait, in case the breeding values contain daughters with performance.
 This table shows the requirements needed for animals belonging to the A, B or C category.
-For animals in the D category, no additional requirements exist.